Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. Azure Application Insights**

-Question
+### Question 8 💩💩💩

-DRAG DROP You need to replace the existing DevOps tools to support the planned changes.
+You need to replace the existing DevOps tools to support the planned changes.

 What should you use?
 To answer, drag the appropriate tools to the correct targets.
 Each tool may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.